Top 7 Miniature Horse Training Tips

 Your horse should always know what to expect for his behaviors.
 While many trainers like to use treats, this is not really the best idea.

-When you join up with your horse, the goal is for him or her to want to work with you because you’re in relationship.
 For this reason, it’s best to reward your horse with positive words and praise, a happy expression, a firm stroke and good consistent ongoing care.

 When your horse is motivated intrinsically to please you, he is unlikely to become a treat seeking spoiled brat.